cafriheliks/notes/README.md

 - "Today's programming wisdom is to remember that code is read far more often than it is written.
 Therefore, focus on writing clean, maintainable, and well-documented code that not only functions correctly but also conveys its purpose and logic clearly to others.
 Invest time in planning, debugging, testing, and refactoring for the longevity and scalability of your software projects."

 Additionally, "Simplicity is the ultimate sophistication." - Leonardo da Vinci.
 This quote resonates in programming as a reminder to keep solutions simple and avoid over-engineering.
 It's about striking a balance between complexity and functionality, aiming to write elegant, efficient, and effective code.

+# 2024-01-21
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and modularity often lead to better long-term performance and scalability."

+In more detail, this quote emphasizes that trying to optimize code too early in the development process can result in complex, hard-to-maintain systems.
+It's better to ensure your code works correctly and is well-structured initially.
+When the need for optimization arises based on measurable performance issues, you can then target specific bottlenecks with a clearer understanding of the bigger picture.